GULibrarySandbox/data-vis-basics/content/5-convert.md

 {% capture text %}
 1. Once downloaded and installed, open GIMP and click on “File” on the toolbar, then click on “Open” and browse to locate the image to be resized.
 2. With the image open, click on “Image” on the toolbar, then click on “Scale Image” to open the “Scale Image” dialog box.
-  {% include figure.html img="GIMP.png" alt="GIMP software" caption="Create image using GIMP" width="100%" %}
-  - The “Image Dimensions” dialog box is opened.
+3. The “Image Dimensions” dialog box is opened.
 Change both the X and Y resolutions to that specified by the journal’s style guide – usually 300 pixels/inch.
 You can also use “Image, Scale Image” again to change the dimensions of the image once the resolution has been set.
-3. Now click on the “File” option on the menu bar, then click “Export” to save your edited image in the format specified by the journal’s style guide and in the appropriate location.{% endcapture %} {% include card.md header="Activity - Create image using GIMP" text=text %}
+4. Now click on the “File” option on the menu bar, then click “Export” to save your edited image in the format specified by the journal’s style guide and in the appropriate location.
+{% include figure.html img="GIMP.png" alt="GIMP software" caption="Create image using GIMP" width="100%" %}{% endcapture %} {% include card.md header="Activity - Create image using GIMP" text=text %}

 -----